-Among managers who reported directly to Group Executive Management, 42 per cent were women.
-40 per cent of the Group Board members were women.
-As a result of this work, in 2023 we were named the winner of the She Index in Norway.
+Among managers who reported directly to Group Executive Management, 49 per cent were women.
+50 per cent of the Group Board members were women.
+As a result of this work, we were named the winner of the She Index in Norway in both 2023 and 2024.

 At the end of the year, the average age within the Storebrand Group was 42 years.
-The average tenure was nine years in Norway and eight years in Sweden.
-As of December 31, 2023, the Storebrand Group employed 2,308 individuals, maintaining a balanced gender distribution among permanent employees in both Norway and Sweden.

-Sick leave rates have remained low and stable over the years, with an absence rate of 3.2 percent in Norway and 2.1 percent in Sweden in 2023.
-Notably, no physical injuries were reported within the Storebrand Group in
+As of December 31, 2024, the Storebrand Group employed 2,368 individuals, maintaining a balanced gender distribution among permanent employees in both Norway and Sweden.
+Sick leave rates have remained low and stable over the years, with an absence rate of 3.3 percent in Norway and 2.0 percent in Sweden in 2024.
+Notably, no physical injuries were reported within the Storebrand Group in 2024.